mikejsavage/ggbuild/README.md

 ggbuild itself is compiled with zig, cross-compiled from Windows to the other platforms.

-Lua sources have been modified to load lfs.
+Lua sources have been modified to load lfs and add a variable `os.name` which is set to `"Windows"`/`"macOS"`/`"Linux"`.
 Ninja sources have been modified to build on macOS without a getopt dependency.
 Changes have been marked with `// GGBUILD`.

 ducible.exe is from https://github.com/jasonwhite/ducible/releases